 This was one of the things I was REALLY looking forward to about Singapore, and I had read hundreds of recommendations for the tram ride.

 But when we got there, the trams had a 2 hour queue time.
 There was no point even trying – we might as well walk.

 And the thing is: walking is far better than taking the tram.

 The tram route is good but limited, and rolls on by animals you might want to stop to look at.
-Sure, you get a tour guide telling you all about them, but we had signs with more info, and we got to stop to watch a tiger feeding session.
+Sure, you get a tour guide telling you all about them, but we had signs with even more info, and we got to stop to watch a tiger feeding session.
 We even stopped to look at the hyenas, who suddenly bolted away from us – turns out they were having an unadvertised feed, too!
 And I saw a leopard for the first time!

 On our way out, we caught one of the three fire shows they perform every night – and Ash got invited up on stage to perform with them!!
-And he became the star of the show when he couldn’t get his flame to go out!
+And he accidentally became the star of the show when he couldn’t get his flame to go out!
 He’s highly embarrassed about the whole thing, but it was brilliant!